28

 Mosaic Potholder from Yarn + Chai

-The Mosaic Potholder is a stylish free crochet pattern that uses the mosaic crochet colourwork technique and the spike stitch.
-It’s made from a rectangle folded in half and seamed together.
+The Mosaic Potholder is a stylish free crochet pattern that uses the mosaic crochet colourwork technique.

 SIZE: 7¾” x 7¾”.